GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 A Cloud Deploy `release` is a specific version of one or more application images associated with a specific delivery pipeline.
 Once a release is created, it can be promoted through multiple targets (the _promotion sequence_).
 Additionally, creating a release renders your application using `skaffold` and saves the output as a point-in-time reference that's used for the duration of that release.

-Because this is the first release of our application, we'll name it `web-app-001`.
+Because this is the first release of your application, name it `web-app-001`.

-Run the following command to create the release:
+Run the following command to create the release.
+The `--build-artifacts` parameter references the `artifacts.json` file created by `skaffold` earlier.
+The `--source` parameter references the application source directory where `skaffold.yaml` can be found.

 ```bash
 gcloud alpha deploy releases create web-app-001 --delivery-pipeline web-app --build-artifacts web/artifacts.json --source web/